Yohnah/Docker/README.md

 The main reason about it, I had no the opportunity to get and M1 Apple Silicon to build the packer instructions for M1 chip.
 So, when I may get one, I'll alter the packer code to support M1.
 It requires to using an GNU/Linux SO with ARM arch support.

 Probably, the adaptation to M1 chip, will be performed on Parallels as hypervisor and not on VirtualBox.
 VirtualBox has no support for M1 chip yet at the time of writting this.

+## Running on VirtualBox

+VirtualBox is supported for most kind of operative systems in the market.
+Virtuanbox run on Windows, MacOs and GNU/Linux (always x86_64), hence, you can use Yohnah/Docker on any Host OS supported by Virtualbox

 ## Running on HyperV